ldaniels528/trifecta/README.md

 ### Trifecta UI

 Trifecta offers a single-page web application (via Angular.js) with a REST service layer and web-socket support, which offers many of the powerful features found in the CLI client application.

+#### Starting the embedded web server

 To start the embedded web server, issue the following from the command line:

     $ java -jar trifecta.jar --http-start

 You'll see a few seconds of log messages, then a prompt indicating the web interface is ready for use.

     Open your browser and navigate to http://localhost:8888

+#### Configuring Trifecta UI

 Additionally, Trifecta UI introduces a few new properties to the application configuration file (located in
 $HOME/.trifecta/config.properties). **NOTE**: The property values shown below are the default values.